 GPSC Webinar Series: Bringing Nature to Cities.
 Cities Working with Nature to Improve Resilience and Urban Life

-The session will illustrate how cities around the world are restoring nature back into the city to improve livability, health, sustainability, climate resilience, and overall well-being. will showcase two global programs supported by international organizations, BiodiverCities by 2030 and CitiesWithNature — RegionsWithNature, followed by a presentation of best practices.
-Examples will demonstrate how cities around the world are working with nature to deal with everyday urban challenges, making nature a central part of the urban landscape and helping urban communities live in harmony with the environment.
-These presentations will focus on urban biodiversity and sustainable economy, citizen science, climate resilience and human health and well-being (focusing on inequality and social cohesion).
+The session illustrated how cities around the world are restoring nature back into the city to improve livability, health, sustainability, climate resilience, and overall well-being.
+It showcased two global programs supported by international organizations, BiodiverCities by 2030 and CitiesWithNature — RegionsWithNature, followed by a presentation of best practices.
+Examples demonstrated how cities around the world are working with nature to deal with everyday urban challenges, making nature a central part of the urban landscape and helping urban communities live in harmony with the environment.
+These presentations focused on urban biodiversity and sustainable economy, citizen science, climate resilience and human health and well-being (focusing on inequality and social cohesion).

 Jennifer Lenhart, Global Lead, WWF Cities

 Hernando García, General Director, The National Research Institute of Biodiversity “Alexander von Humboldt”, Colombia

 Kobie Brand, Deputy Secretary General, ICLEI

 Felipe García, Head of the Biodiversity Sciences Program.
 The National Research Institute of Biodiversity “Alexander von Humboldt”, Colombia

 Ingrid Coetzee, Director Biodiversity, Nature and Health, ICLEI